d3vmeh/lecture-summarizer/README.md

 # AI Audio/Video Transcription and Summarization with RAG

 This project is an AI-powered tool that transcribes audio files from various sources, including YouTube videos and other downloaded audio/video formats.
-The transcriptions are saved to a Chroma database for efficient storage and retrieval.
-Additionally, the program generates a summary of the transcription.
+The transcriptions are saved to a Chroma database for  storage and retrieval.

 ### Key Features:
 - **Audio/Video Transcription**: Automatically transcribes audio from YouTube videos and other audio/video files.